vickywane/digitaloceanspaces-upload-api/submission.md

 Going through the right side of the image above, you would notice that a `users` object having an array value was returned.
-For now only the previously created user was returned in the `users` array because that it is the only record in the table.
+For now, only the previously created user was returned in the `users` array because that it is the only record in the table.
 More users would be returned in the `users` array if you execute the previous Mutation with new user values.

 At this point, you have now implemented both the `CreateUser` mutation and the `User` query.
-Everything is in place for you to implement recieving images from the second `UploadProfileImage` resolver and uploading the recieved image to a bucket with Digitalocean Spaces through the use of an S3 compatible [AWS-GO](https://docs.aws.amazon.com/sdk-for-go/api/) SDK.
+Everything is in place for you to implement receiving images from the second `UploadProfileImage` resolver and uploading the received image to a bucket with Digitalocean Spaces through the use of an S3 compatible [AWS-GO](https://docs.aws.amazon.com/sdk-for-go/api/) SDK.

 ## Step 5 — Uploading Images To Digitalocean Spaces

-[Spaces](https://www.digitalocean.com/products/spaces/) is a simple, and scalable cloud based object storage service from Digitalocean.
+[Spaces](https://www.digitalocean.com/products/spaces/) is a simple, and scalable cloud-based object storage service from Digitalocean.
 You would use the powerful API within the second `UploadProfileImage` mutation to upload images.

 To begin, navigate to the Spaces section of your DigitalOcean console where you would create a new bucket for storing the uploaded files from your backend application.

-Click the **Create New Space** button, leaving other settings at their default values and specify a unique name for the new space as shown below before creating your new space;
+Click the **Create New Space** button, leaving other settings at their default values, and specify a unique name for the new space as shown below before creating your new space;

 ![Digitalocean spaces](https://i.imgur.com/Aifnmzf.png)